 Psychological Assessment Clinic

-The Psychological Assessment Clinic is a not-for-profit training facility that is associated with the Clinical Science Psychology graduate (MA) program at the University of Northern Iowa.
-The clinic offers comprehensive, individualized assessments for all ages.
-Clinicians are graduate students who are supervised by clinical faculty members in the Psychology Department.
-Dr. Seth Brown and Dr. Elizabeth Lefler are licensed clinical psychologists and faculty members at the University of Northern Iowa with specialized clinical and research interests in psychological assessment.
+The Psychological Assessment Clinic at the University of Northern Iowa is a not-for-profit training facility associated with the Clinical Science Psychology graduate (MA) program as well as the School Psychology graduate (Ed.S.) program.
+The clinic offers comprehensive, individualized psychological and educational assessments for all ages.
+Clinicians are graduate students who are supervised by Clinical Psychology and/or School Psychology faculty members.
+Dr. Seth Brown and Dr. Elizabeth Lefler are licensed psychologists, and Dr. Nicole Skaar and Dr. Stephanie Schmitz are licensed school psychologists.
+Drs.
+Brown, Lefler, Skaar and Schmitz are all faculty members at the University of Northern Iowa with specialized clinical and research interests in psychological assessment.

 The clinic has three main functions:

 - To offer low-cost psychological assessment services to the University of Northern Iowa, and communities in the Northeast and Central Iowa areas

 - To provide professional clinical training for Clinical Science Psychology graduate students